gbif/registry/docs/citations.md

 ### Author List Generation

 From the dataset contacts, in order, take all (unique person based on the first and last name) `ContactType.ORIGINATOR` and `ContactType.METADATA_AUTHOR`.

-For each contacts, use the form `lastName` and first letter of `firstNames` (e.g. Smirnov I).
+For each of the eligible contacts, use the form `lastName` and first letter of `firstNames` (e.g. Smirnov I).

+Note:
+  * At least one `ContactType.ORIGINATOR` shall be present.
+Otherwise the authors are replaced by the organization (`{organization.title}`) publishing the dataset.
+If the organization name is used, it won't be repeated in the citation.
+  * An author is only considered if a firstName and lastName are both provided.
+  * The name of the organization on the contact itself is ignored for the citation generation.
-In case a contact doesn't represent a person (absence of first or last name), the name of the organization that is publishing the dataset will be used.
+  `organization.title` represents the name of the organization registered with GBIF that is publishing this dataset.